jdelic/saltshaker/README.md

 ### Vault backend: mysql
-Generally, if you run on multiple VMs sharing a physical server, choose the `mysql` backend and choose backup intervals and Vault credential leases with a possible outage in mind.
+Generally, if you run on multiple VMs sharing a physical server, choose the `mysql` or `postgres` backends and choose backup intervals and Vault credential leases with a possible outage in mind.
 Such a persistent backend will not be highly available, but unless you distribute your VMs across multiple physical machines, your setup will not be HA anyway.
 So it's better to fail in a way that let's your restore service easily.